 Here are things to focus on for purchasing process automation.

 Ease of use is a factor of two things

 Ease of use = Amount of information captured x ease of navigation and data entry

-The amount of information is what the user has to provide to create a request for purchase.
+The amount of information is what the user has to provide to create a purchase request.

-Procurement and finance always want more information captured upfront so that it is easy to report and capture better data upfront.
+Procurement and finance always want more information captured upfront so it is easy to report and capture better data.